6.

 LONG-TERM DEBT

-On December 22, 2025, the Company executed a Sixth Loan Modification Agreement and Third Amended and Restated Credit Agreement (“Agreements”) increasing the credit limit to $25.0 million and extending the maturity date of the credit facility with First Hawaiian Bank (“Credit Facility”) to December 31, 2030.
+On December 23, 2021, the Company executed a Fourth Loan Modification Agreement and Second Amended and Restated Credit Agreement (“Agreements”) extending the maturity date of the $15.0 million revolving line of credit facility with First Hawaiian Bank (“Credit Facility”) to December 31, 2025.
 The Agreements provide revolving or term loan borrowing options.
 Interest on revolving borrowing is calculated based on the Bank’s prime rate minus 1.125 percentage points.
 Interest on term loan borrowing is fixed at the Bank’s commercial loan rates with interest rate swap options available.
 The Company has pledged approximately 30,000 square feet of commercial leased space in the Kapalua Resort as security for the Credit Facility.
 Net proceeds from the sale of any collateral are required to be repaid toward outstanding borrowings and will permanently reduce the Credit Facility’s revolving commitment amount.
 There are no commitment fees on the unused portion of the Credit Facility.

 The terms of the Credit Facility include various representations, warranties, affirmative, negative and financial covenants and events of default customary for financings of this type.
 Financial covenants include a minimum liquidity (as defined) of $2.0 million, a maximum of $45.0 million in total liabilities, and a limitation on new indebtedness.
 The Credit Facility also contains covenants restricting the payment of cash dividends without the lender’s prior approval.